Defining A Shelterbelt And How It Works

 Also known as windbreaks, shelterbelts serve a number of different purposes.
 The main objective always remains the same, though, which is to protect selected areas against potentially damaging wind forces.

-Before describing how it works in more detail, one first needs to define what precisely a shelterbelt is:
+Before describing how it works in more detail, it is necessary to define what a shelterbelt is:

 Shelterbelt Definition

-The protected area downwind from the windbreak can vary from experiencing very little to no wind, based on the density and number of lines of the protective barrier.
+The protected area downwind from the windbreak can experience very little to no wind, depending on the density and number of lines of the protective barrier.
 The windless region created by a shelterbelt is known as a wind shadow.

 How A Shelterbelt Works

-The illustration above will assist in illustrating how a typical shelterbelt works in practice.
+The illustration above will help explain how a typical shelterbelt works in practice.
 Although the figures and measurements will differ from one type of windbreak to another, the fundamental principles remain the same.

-Although differing in size and height, all shelterbelts form and function in the way describes in these steps.
+Although differing in size and height, all shelterbelts form and function in the way described in these steps.

 The Purpose Of A Shelterbelt